danidiaz/counter/README.md

             - It could potentially help with versioning.
             - It could potentially help when generating Servant APIs from OpenAPI specs.
             - Having to declare `FromHttpApiData` instances for the datatypes in you model feels kind of gross, better define them for your DTOs.
+    - Conversions between the API and the model should be able to have effects.
+    Think for example of a conversion function which accesses a database.

 - Servant handlers should be "built" using dependency injection.
     - Convenient way of wiring dependencies like loggers.